Last updated 23rd March, 2025

 Weeds are a natural process that cannot be fully prevented no matter what you do.
 They like to break through surfaces, especially near lawn or plant bed areas.

-The best way to try to prevent them is treat the area of the proposed driveway regularly with weed killer for at least a full week before the driveway is to be installed.
-This will cost around £2 to £20, and will give the driveway a fighting chance against the weeds.
+The best way to try to prevent them is to treat the area of the proposed driveway regularly with weed killer for at least a full week before the driveway is to be installed.
+This will cost around £2 to £20 and will give the driveway a fighting chance against the weeds.

 After the driveway is done, if weeds eventually penetrate the surface, then use a water-based weed killer to kill the weeds and when they have died off you can carefully remove the remaining foliage.